Learn How To Make A Short Film at NYFA

 Core Subjects

-Course ProjectsOver the six weeks, students will write, direct, shoot, and edit four short films, each emphasizing a different fundamental aspect of filmmaking.
+Course ProjectsOver the six weeks, students will write, direct, shoot, and edit three short films, each emphasizing a different fundamental aspect of filmmaking.

-• Continuity Film (Second Project) – In this project, students focus on seamless visual continuity and flow.
+- Continuity Film (First Project) – In this project, students focus on seamless visual continuity and flow.
 They will explore fundamental filmmaking techniques, such as matching on action, spatial relationships, and screen direction, to create clear and engaging sequences where the movement and progression of time feel natural and cohesive.

-• Music/Montage Film (Third Project) – In this project, music and sound effects become a pivotal aspect of storytelling.
+- Music/Montage Film (Second Project) – In this project, music and sound effects become a pivotal aspect of storytelling.
 By experimenting with rhythm, juxtaposition, and visual composition, students will explore how the relationship between sound and image can shape mood, tone, and meaning.
 This project encourages creative editing techniques and a dynamic approach to narrative construction.

-• Dialogue Project (Final Project) – One of the most challenging projects of the program, this film is the only dialogue film offered at the introductory level.
+- Dialogue Project (Final Project) – One of the most challenging projects of the program, this film is the only dialogue film offered in our teen programs.
 Students will apply all they have learned while also incorporating spoken dialogue as a complex new layer in visual storytelling.
 Because dialogue requires a deeper understanding of sound, students will receive additional instruction in sound recording, dialogue editing, sound leveling, and sound design to ensure clarity and emotional impact.
 They will also learn how to work with actors on delivering natural performances within the context of scripted dialogue.

 In the Los Angeles campus, at least one of these projects will be shot in the backlot of Universal Studios, in all other campuses these projects can be shot on outdoor locations around that city.